Takashiidobe/notes/src/system-design/systemsexpert/caching.md

 - write-back cache

-  - When you write to the databse, you only update the cache, and not the database.
+  - When you write to the database, you only update the cache, and not the database.
   - Eventually, you write to the database to update.